Turki bin Abdullah Al Saud (born 1971): Controversy

-In 2005 Prince Turki bin Abdullah co-founded the PetroSaudi, a private oil company.
+In 2005, Prince Turki bin Abdullah co-founded the PetroSaudi, a private oil company.
 The company grew from drilling and oilfield management into trading, opening offices in London's Mayfair district with pictures of Saudi royalty and decked with national flags.
 The company is embroiled in the 1Malaysia Development Berhad scandal.
 Prince Turki bin Abdullah is claimed to be the Saudi royal who gifted Malaysian Prime Minister Najib Razak $700 million.

-Arrest
+Arrest and trial

-On 4 November 2017 Turki bin Abdullah Al Saud was detained on accusations of corruption in the Riyadh Metro project and taking advantage of his influence to award contracts to his own companies in a "corruption crackdown" conducted by a new royal anti-corruption committee in Saudi Arabia.
+On 4 November 2017, Turki bin Abdullah Al Saud was detained on accusations of corruption in the Riyadh Metro project and taking advantage of his influence to award contracts to his own companies in a "corruption crackdown" conducted by a new royal anti-corruption committee in Saudi Arabia.

-As of September 2020 Prince Turki was still in captivity.
+After being detained for nearly six years Prince Turki was sentenced to 17 years in prison in August 2023.

 Achievements

 Prince Turki was one of the key characters for Riyadh's metro creation.

 Prince Turki was an active member of King Abdulaziz Foundation, as well as Prince Muhammed bin Abdulaziz Hospital in Riyadh.
 He assisted in the "intellectual security" inauguration ceremony alongside the Committee for the Promotion of Virtue and Prevention of Vice.